annika-maier-uni/comp_work_project/README.md

 --samplesheet: The path to the samplesheet CSV file containing sample information.
 The default value is './data/samplesheet.csv'.

+--adapter: A custom adapter sequence that Trim Galore will use for trimming instead of the default Illumina adapter.

+--length: The length of the trimmed reads.
+Reads that become shorter than this threshold during the trimming process will be discarded.

 --fasta: The path to the reference genome file (FASTA format).
 The default value is "./data/genome.fa" .
 You can use the genome data from here: https://github.com/nf-core/test-datasets/tree/rnaseq/reference